okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

     ~~~

 You can also see this value in the Okta user interface for claims, under **Mapping**: `getFilteredGroups(app.profile.groupwhitelist, "group.name", 40)`.

+If you had only one group to specify and so didn't need the profile, the `valueType` could simply be: `"groupID"`, in this example `00gbso71miOMjxHRW0h7`.

 See [group function documentation](/reference/okta_expression_language/#group-functions) for more information about specifying groups with `getFilteredGroups`.